ant-design/ant-design-web3/.github/CONTRIBUTING.md

-# Contributing to Ant Design
+# Contributing to Ant Design Web3

-Want to contribute to Ant Design?
+Want to contribute to Ant Design Web3?
 There are a few things you need to know.

 We wrote a **[contribution guide](https://web3.ant.design/guide/contributing)** to help you get started.